victorbonato/posts-api/README.md

 # Posts API

 This API, developed in Rust, offers a straightforward way to interact with posts.
 It integrates Axum, JWT authentication via jsonwebtoken, a PostgreSQL database, and uses sqlx for database queries.
-Configuration is managed with `.env`, while logging is handled by tracing and log_env.
+Configuration is managed with .env, while logging is handled by tracing and log_env.
+Additionally, Argon2 is used for secure password hashing.

 ## Get Started